How the Coronavirus Pandemic Might Delay an Injury Claim

 Even though there is much less activity on the roads and on public and private property, accidents are still going to happen.
 When they do, it is important that you take the necessary steps to protect your rights.
 You have a limited amount of time to file a claim, so it is important to get started as soon as possible.

-Lynch Law Firm has the technology to do your free consultation from the comfort and safety of your own home. eSign allows you to sign legal documents electronically, so there is still no need for a face-to-face meeting.
+Lynch Law Firm, PC has the technology to do your free consultation from the comfort and safety of your own home. eSign allows you to sign legal documents electronically, so there is still no need for a face-to-face meeting.
 Call today to learn more about how we are prepared to continue representing injury victims during the pandemic and help keep our community safe.

 Contact us today to schedule your free at-home consultation.
 (800) 518-0508